Biomedical Imaging Research Facilities | NYU Langone Health

 Cyclotron and Radiochemistry Laboratories

-Our headquarters also house a cyclotron and two fully equipped state-of-the-art radiochemistry facilities for the production of PET radiotracers.
+Our building at 660 First Avenue also houses a cyclotron and two fully equipped state-of-the-art radiochemistry facilities for the production of PET radiotracers.

 Department of Radiology staff maintain a radiochemistry research laboratory with synthesizers and hot cells, a dedicated quality-control laboratory with analytical high-performance liquid chromatography (HPLC) and gas chromatography systems, and a blood metabolite analysis laboratory with gamma counters, centrifuges, and additional HPLC analyzers.
-The facility supports production of 11C, 18F, 23Na, and 15O radioisotopes, synthesis and validation of radiotracers, and dispatch of doses to a human PET/MR system one floor below or to a micro-PET/CT system in the preclinical imaging laboratory nearby.
+The laboratory is also equipped with a Germanium/Gallium generator.
+The facility supports production of 11C, 18F, 23Na, 15O, and 68Ga radioisotopes; synthesis and validation of radiotracers; and dispatch of doses to a human PET/MR system one floor below or to a micro-PET/CT system in the preclinical imaging laboratory nearby.

 Artificial Intelligence and Supercomputing

-Our research staff also has access to shared NYU Langone High Performance Computing Core resources, including the BigPurple Compute Cluster with 90 compute nodes, a 100 GB Infiniband-2 EDR interconnect, and 14 PB of ESS parallel storage.
+Our research staff also has access to shared NYU Langone High Performance Computing Core resources, including the UltraViolet distributed-memory HPC cluster and a high-performance parallel storage system.

 Preclinical Imaging Laboratory